ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

       This requires that the Administrator finds acceptable to create a group configuration different from the originally intended one.

-   - If the Administrator has attempted to overwrite (see {{configuration-resource-put}}) or selectively update (see {{configuration-resource-patch}}) an existing group configuration, the Administrator can take into account what the Group Manager specifies in the 'detail' entry of the Concise Problem Details data item {{RFC9290}} specified in the error response, and send a new request to the Group Manager for accordingly overwriting or selectively updating the group configuration.
+   - If the Administrator has attempted to overwrite (see {{configuration-resource-post}}) or selectively update (see {{configuration-resource-patch}}) an existing group configuration, the Administrator can take into account what the Group Manager specifies in the 'detail' entry of the Concise Problem Details data item {{RFC9290}} specified in the error response, and send a new request to the Group Manager for accordingly overwriting or selectively updating the group configuration.

       This requires that the Administrator finds acceptable to overwrite or update the current group configuration differently than how it was originally intended.
 If this is not attainable, the Administrator may decide to not take further actions and keep the current group configuration as is, or instead to delete the group configuration altogether (see {{configuration-resource-delete}}).